 Create an assets and content strategy

-In this case, “content” refers to anything that you can share, but you can also think of content including any written content, such as a blog post.
+In this case, “content” refers to anything you can share, but you can also think of content, including any written content, such as a blog post.
 Content marketing is synonymous with blogging for many businesses, but that doesn’t have to be the case.

-When you’re thinking about the best way to approach creating content for your blog, you should start by mapping out your content calendar.
-This is a plan for all of your content from your first post to your next.
+When thinking about the best way to approach creating content for your blog, you should start by mapping out your content calendar.
+This is a plan for your content from your first post to your next.

 Think of it as a map of how you’ll be telling your story on your blog and how you’ll be getting people to come back to read it.
 You can use a simple Google Doc to map out your content calendar.